Gay heroes in Speedos

 Although the Olympic charter commits the International Olympic Committee: ‘To act against any form of discrimination affecting the Olympic Movement’; and ‘To encourage and support the development of sport for all’, it is widely documented that gay men and lesbians are grossly under-represented at this elite level (it is believed that at the Beijing Olympics in 2008, only 0.1% of athletes were openly gay or lesbian).

-Aquatics is one of the few sports at Olympic level that seem to be getting this right and has a strong history of celebrating openly gay champions - from Greg Louganis (US diver), to Daniel Kowalski (Australian swimmer) to Matthew Mitcham (Australian diver and current Olympic champion).
+Aquatics is one of the few sports at Olympic level that seem to be getting this right and has a strong history of celebrating openly gay champions.

 So where will our gay and lesbian Olympic heroes of the future come from?
 It’s pretty likely that you’ll see them stepping out in a Speedo in the not too distant future.
-Here are three gay Olympic heroes, two past, one present:
+Here are three gay Olympic heroes that make great role models: